KomeCodes/JavaScript30/04-ArrayCardioDay-1/readme.md

 ## The Process

 I watched the tutorial video once and proceeded to do it on my own, as usual.
 I really enjoyed doing this one because now, I am less scared of these Array methods.
 It does save a lot of time.
+Also happy with how easy it was for me to recreate without going back to the video.

 ## About the adjustments I made